Why is the Salinas River So Important?

 The Salinas River is the Central Coast's largest river and has the fourth* largest watershed in

-California, flowing 170 miles from the mountains of San Luis Obispo County northward to
+California, flowing 170 miles from the mountains in southern San Luis Obispo County

-Monterey Bay.
+northward to Monterey Bay.
 Most rivers in California flow west or south.
-Because it flows northward and
+Because it flows

-has one of the largest subsurface flows in the nation, the Salinas River is called "the Upside
+northward and has one of the largest subsurface flows in the nation, the Salinas River is

-Down River."
-The Salinas River is an integral part of numerous novels written by John
+called "the Upside Down River."
+The Salinas River is an integral part of numerous novels

-Steinbeck and is the subject of a book written by Anne B. Fisher, The Salinas, Upside Down
+written by John Steinbeck and is the subject of a book written by Anne B. Fisher, The Salinas,

-River, (Rivers of America).
-The Salinas was originally named Rio Monte Rey (the Mountain King
+Upside Down River, (Rivers of America).
+The Salinas was originally named Rio Monte Rey (the

-* Only the Sacramento, San Joaquin and Klamath River Watersheds are larger than the Salinas River
+* Within California, only the Sacramento, San Joaquin and Klamath River Watersheds are larger than the

 The Salinas River watershed, which includes the Nacimiento River, San Antonio River, Estrella

-River, and Arroyo Seco River, encompasses approximately 4,600 square miles.
-It supplies the
+River, and Arroyo Seco River, encompasses approximately 4,780 square miles (from US

 Salinas River Habitat: